IvisionLab/dental-image/README.md

 - For the sake of privacy, all images in this dataset are only allowed for demonstration in academic publications and presentations;

-- All users agree to take full responsibility and pay all damages, claims, judgments or expenses resulting from the use of the UFBA_PANORAMIC_DENTAL_IMAGES dataset.
+- All users agree to take full responsibility and pay all damages, claims, judgments or expenses resulting from the use of the UFBA_UESC_DENTAL_IMAGES dataset.

 This dataset will only be used for research purposes.
 I will not make any part of this dataset available to a third party.
 I’ll not sell any part of this dataset or make any profit from its use.